Arricano Real Estate plc: History

 Arricano Real Estate plc was established on 31 January 2008, as a limited liability company Arricano Trading Limited.
 The current company name was adopted after its reorganization on 12 September 2012.

 In 2005, a majority stakeholder of Arricano Real Estate plc – Retail Real Estate S.A.
 (Luxembourg) – started operating at Ukrainian commercial real estate market through its branch companies.
 Phase one of Kyiv shopping and entertainment complex Sky Mall in 2007.
 In order to provide for further development of the projects, financing from JSC UkrSibbank was obtained amounting to US$13 million.

 The next remarkable event took place in 2008, when on 11 October, Sun Gallery shopping centre having gross leasable area (GLA) of 35000 m2 was opened in Kryvyi Rih.

 The same year, Arricano entered into credit facility agreement with European Bank for Reconstruction and Development (EBRD) in Ukraine under which conditions it was possible to obtain a maximal amount of financing of US$139,307,000.

 Branch companies of Retail Real Estate S.A., are consolidated into a group of companies headed by Arricano as a holding company for the purpose of further construction of professional shopping malls and management of commercial real estate in Ukraine.

-In 2009, the construction of Sun Gallery shopping centre in Simferopol was completed and phase one was opened, and in 2010, the opening of phase two of one of the biggest shopping centres in Kyiv, Sky Mall, with total area (GBA) amounting to 88000 m2, including the leasable area (GLA) of 68000 m2, took place.
+In 2010, the opening of phase two of one of the biggest shopping centres in Kyiv, Sky Mall, with total area (GBA) amounting to 88000 m2, including the leasable area (GLA) of 68000 m2, took place.

 Dragon-Ukrainian Properties & Development plc (DUPD) investment fund purchased 35% of shares of Arricano Trading Limited, investing the amount totalling to $30 million.

 Launching of the fourth project implemented by Arricano took place in Zaporizhia in 2011 with the opening of City Mall shopping and entertainment complex having gross leasable area (GLA) of 21450 m2.

 In 2012, RayON shopping centre, gross leasable area (GLA) of which is 24 350 sq. m., was set in operation in Kyiv.
 The same year, the construction of Prospekt shopping mall in Kyiv started.

 In 2013, Arricano obtained 4 credit facilities from Ukrainian and international banks amounting to approximately $100 million: a credit in June amounting to $25 million; a credit in July at the corporate level from UBS bank amounting to $28.8 million; a credit in August from Raiffeisen Bank Aval (Kyiv) amounting to $15 million; a credit in October from State Savings Bank of Ukraine for the construction of Prospekt shopping mall amounting to $30 million.